swilgosz/hanamimastery/data/template-episode.md

 I hope you've enjoyed this episode, and if you want to see more content in this fashion,** Subscribe to [this YT channel](https://www.youtube.com/channel/UC4Z5nwSfZrUO4NI_n9SY3uQ)** and **follow me [on twitter](twitter.com/hanamimastery)**!
 As always, all links you can find the description of the video or in the the https://hanamimastery.com.

-Also, If you have any suggestions of amazing ruby gems You'd like me to cover, or ideas how to improve, please mention it in the comments!

 ### Special Thanks!

 I'd like to thank [LATEST SPONSORS]. for supporting this project!